hanschacko/worldcup/README.md

 Classification Accuracy on training set: 74.12% Classification Accuracy on testing set: 72.69%

-# Part 3 : Predicting the 2018 World Cup
+# Part 3: Ensemble Models
 ## Ensemble Learners
 The optimal combination of features from parts 1 and 2 (may include FIFA rank, Elo score, or both) will be used to train a variety of classification models (Random Forest, xgboost, LDA, QDA, KNN, etc.).
 The probabilistic results for each match (win, tie, loss) will be blended with the results of a Poisson Distribution model that uses the complete player ranking data scraped from sofifa.com for the FIFA 2018 video game to predict the group stages of the 2018 FIFA World Cup.
 The knockout stages of the world cup will be simulated 1000 times to determine the probability of each team winning the tournament.
 Matches that result in a tie during the knockout stages will take into account the average penalty rating of the top 5 penalty shooters for each time from the sofifa.com data set to break the tie.
 The final result will be the probability of each of the 32 teams that qualified for the 2018 World Cup to win the tournament.

+# Part 4: Predicting the 2018 World Cup

 ## Computing the Probabilities of Wins for the 32 Qualifying Teams
 ![Alt Text](url)